-Interest rates and fees can build up, so don’t just look at the lower interest rate that comes with a home loan refinancing.
+Interest rates and fees can build up, so don’t just look at the lower interest rate that comes with refinancing.
 Take into consideration all the fees implied in the process.

 Some home loans don’t offer the option for a construction loan, so you may just have to go into refinancing in order to find one that fits your needs.

-A home loan interests rates are lower, and this is way many people add their personal loan or car loan to their mortgage.
+Home loan interests rates are lower, and this is why many people add their personal loan or car loan to their mortgage.
 Dividing the payments over the course of the next 25 to 30 years will ensure much smaller monthly payments, but raise the interest rates.

 You could benefit from this option of refinancing if discipline and regular payments are something that you’re used to.
 You could add a personal loan to your house loan, but instead of paying it off for 25-30 years, choose to pay it over the course of the next five years.
 This will allow you to sort your personal debt faster and even save almost 75% of the interest rate that you would have spent by prolonging the payments to suit your house loan.

 Sometimes, our finances can’t support the mortgage payments and we’re forced to look for an alternative that requires a smaller amount per month.
-Even though the interest rates could go higher, there are times when our budget isn’t able to cover the payments, so a home loan refinancing is in order.
+Even though the interest rates could go higher, there are times when our budget isn’t able to cover the payments, so refinancing is in order.